puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

     curl -k https://learning.puppetlabs.vm:8140/packages/current/install.bash | bash

+Note that if your Agent node is running on a different operating system than the Master, you will have to take some steps to make the correct installation script available.
 You can find full documentation of the agent installation process, including specific instructions for Windows and other operating systems on our [docs page](https://docs.puppet.com/pe/latest/install_agents.html)

 ## Resources

 The Puppet agent comes with a set of supporting tools you can use to explore your system from a Puppet's-eye-view.
+Now that the agent is installed, let's take a moment to explore these tools see what they can teach you about how Puppet works.

-One of Puppet's core concepts is the *resource abstraction layer*.
-For Puppet, each aspect of the system you want to manage (users, files, services, and packages, are some of the most common examples) is represented in Puppet code as a unit called a *resource*.
+One of Puppet's core concepts is something called the *resource abstraction layer*.
+For Puppet, each aspect of the system you want to manage (users, files, services, and packages are some of the most common examples) is represented in Puppet code as a unit called a *resource*.

 <div class = "lvm-task-number"><p>Task 4:</p></div>

 Take a look.
-Be sure you're connected your agent node, then enter:
+Be sure you're still connected your agent node, then enter:

     puppet resource file /home/learning/www/hello_puppet.html

-What you see is the Puppet code representation of a resource with the type `user` that corresponds to the `root` user on the agent node:
+What you see is the Puppet code representation of a resource with the type `file` that corresponds to the file on your system with the path `/home/learning/www/hello_puppet.html":

 ``` puppet
 file { '/home/learning/www/index.html':